 Cefpodoxime proxetil is generally well tolerated.
-Adverse events possibly or probably related to cefpodoxime proxetil for oral suspension in multiple-dose clinical trials were:
+Adverse events possibly or probably related to cefpodoxime proxetil for oral suspension are:

 1) Incidence Greater Than 1%

 Gastrointestinal (GI): Diarrhea (6.0%), diarrhea in infants and toddlers of age 1 month to 2 years (12.8%), vomiting (2.3%).